 Skip to main content

-Platinur builds your governed warehouse on your own ClickHouse.
-If your workspace wasn’t created with a managed warehouse, this guide takes you from zero to connected: create a ClickHouse Cloud service, collect three values, and paste them into Platinur.
+This guide is for the Connect plan, where Platinur builds your governed warehouse on a ClickHouse service your organization owns and pays for.
+It takes you from zero to connected: create the service, collect three values, and paste them into Platinur.
+If you chose Managed, Platinur provisions and binds the capacity selected during signup, so you do not need this guide.
 You need no ClickHouse experience — the whole thing takes about ten minutes, most of which is waiting for the service to provision.

 Already have a running ClickHouse Cloud service?
-Skip to Step 3 — collect your connection details.
+Skip to Step 3 — collect your connection details below.

 Step 1 — Create a ClickHouse Cloud account